New Zealand V Australia - 1st T20 International Scores - UrduPoint

 New Zealand V Australia - 1st T20 International Scores

-Wellington, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) Brief scores after New Zealand's innings in the first Twenty20 international against Australia in Wellington on Wednesday:
+Wellington, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) Brief scores from the first T20 international between New Zealand and Australia in Wellington on Wednesday:

 Toss: New Zealand